jhwohlgemuth/my-shell-setup/README.md

   - Settings - [`settings.json`](./public/settings.json)

 ### Install packages (`--target /usr/local/bin`)
-> [!NOTE]
-> The "gold" package is a collection of utility functions and installation scripts.
-See the [Gold](https://github.com/jhwohlgemuth/gold) project for example usage.

 > [!WARNING]
 > It is assumed `/usr/local/bin` is in your `PATH`